datarobot/datarobot-user-models/public_dropin_environments/r_lang/README.md

   - The first value is the positive class probability, the second is the negative class probability
 - There is a single rds file present

-If these assumptions are incorrect for your model, you should make a copy of [custom.R](custom.R) , modify it as needed, and include it in your custom model archive.
+If these assumptions are incorrect for your model, you should make a copy of [custom.R](https://github.com/datarobot/datarobot-user-models/blob/master/model_templates/inference/r_lang/custom.R), modify it as needed, and include it in your custom model archive.

 The structure of your custom model archive should look like: